 After you specify these options, ProRankTracker will remember them and continue to send that report to the specified email address every time it’s scheduled in the future.

 Share Reports Through a Link with PRT Shared Reports

-As the leading SERP tracking and reporting tool, ProRankTracker provides an all-in-one solution.
+As the leading SERP tracking and reporting tool, ProRankTracker provides more impressive options than a simple email.